• Skip To Content

 On each occasion take a minimum of two readings, leaving at least a minute between each.
 If the first two readings are very different, take 2 or 3 further readings.
 Record the lowest.

-Please then visit albionsurgery.webgp.com/bloodpressure and add your readings.
+Please send your BP readings to selicb.bp-albion@nhs.net.
 Please discard the readings on day 1.
-Hence in total you should been submitting 12 readings in total (two readings for each day, AM and PM, for days 2-7).
+Hence in total you should been submitting 12 readings in total (two readings for each day, am and pm, for days 2 to 7).

 Taking Your Blood Pressure At Home